what to do if your pet is bitten by a snake

 In the United States, venomous snakes are either coral snakes or pit vipers, such as rattlesnakes, copperheads and water moccasins.
 Most snake bites in this country are from copperheads, but the majority of fatalities are due to rattlesnake bites.

-Signs of snakebites may not occur for several hours after they occur, but if you have witnessed your pet being bitten, get her to a veterinary facility right away.
+Signs of snakebites may not surface for several hours after they occur, but if you have witnessed your pet being bitten, get her to a veterinary facility right away.
 The sooner treatment can start, the better off your pet will be.

 Snakebites cause a variety of clinical signs, most notably and obviously pain and swelling at the bite wound.
 Venom has many different types of toxins, each affecting pets in a different way.
 Neurotoxins will cause progressive paralysis of the respiratory muscles, while myotoxins directly affect the muscles, causing weakness and pain.
-In addition, venom contains potent anti-coagulants, which prevent the blood from clotting.
+In addition, venom contains potent anticoagulants, which prevent the blood from clotting.

 Other signs of a snakebite include:

-- Respiratory distress
+1. Respiratory distress

-- Muscle tremors or severe muscle weakness
+2. Muscle tremors or severe muscle weakness

-- Uncontrolled bleeding
+4. Uncontrolled bleeding

 It is important to remember that the severity of the local signs do not always correlate with the severity of the bite, so even if the bite looks “minor” on a large dog, it is important to seek veterinary help anyway.
 Alternatively, I remember one tiny Yorkie with a terrible-looking bite on his neck who pulled through like a champion!

-Snake bite treatments for pets
+Snakebite treatments for pets

-Treatment centers on neutralizing the toxins in the snake’s venom as well general supportive care for the snakebite victim.
+Treatment centers on neutralizing the toxins in the snake’s venom as well as general supportive care for the snakebite victim.
 Anti-venin is available to neutralize venom, but it is snake-specific, so the type of snake will need to be known.
 Anti-venin is also very expensive and can be difficult to locate, depending on your proximity to a human hospital or the frequency of snakebites in your area.

 An average hospital stay to treat a snake bite is generally two days, during which time your pet will receive IV fluids to combat shock, and antibiotics, as well as other supportive treatments as needed.

 In addition, when hiking with your pets, stay on the trail and avoid high grass.
 Don’t allow curious dogs to explore holes or dig under logs – they dig up more than they (or you) bargained for!